MaterSim/PyXtal/doc/Usage.rst

 Random Atomic Crystals
 ----------------------

 PyXtal allows the user to generate random crystal structures with given symmetry constraints.
 The main class for this is the `crystal.random_crystal <pyxtal.crystal.html#pyxtal.crystal.random_crystal>`_ class.
-There are several parameters which can be specified, but only four are necessary: the symmetry group, the types of atoms, the number of each atom in the primitive cell, and the volume factor.
+There are several parameters which can be specified, but only four are necessary:

+- the symmetry group,
+- the types of atoms,
+- the number of each atom in the primitive cell
+- the volume factor.

 Here is a simple example of a 3D carbon crystal:

 .. code-block:: Python